-Term Definition ICMM (International Council on Mining and Metals) The International Council on Mining and Metals (ICMM) was established in 2001 and seeks to drive performance improvement through its members which comprise 20 mining and metals companies as well as 30 national and regional mining associations and global commodity associations.
+Term Definition ICMM (International Council on Mining and Metals) The International Council on Mining and Metals (ICMM) was established in 2001 and seeks to drive performance improvement through its members which comprise mining and metals companies as well as national and regional mining associations and global commodity associations.
 IFC (International Finance Corporation) Member of the World Bank that finances and provides advice to private sector ventures and projects in developing countries.
 Impact Environmental and social impacts refer to any potential change to the physical, natural, or cultural environment, surrounding community, or health and safety of the community.
-Impact Assessment The stage in the ESIA in which the potential positive and negative impacts on the various environmental and social receptors identified during the baseline data collection phase are assessed to determine their significance.
-Informed Consultation and Participation An in-depth exchange of views and information and an organised and iterative consultation that leads Operations to incorporate the views of Affected Communities, on matters that affect them directly (such as proposed mitigation measures, the sharing of development benefits and opportunities, and implementation issues), into their decision-making process.
-Operation(s) A location or activity that is operated by a Vedanta Company and is part of the Vedanta Group.
-Locations could include mines, refineries, ports or transportation activities, wind farms, oil and gas development sites, offices including corporate head offices and research and development facilities.
+Impact Assessment The stage in the ESIA in which the potential positive and negative impacts on the various environmental and social receptors identified during the baseline data collection phase are assessed to determine their significance Informed Consultation and Participation An in-depth exchange of views and information and an organised and iterative consultation that leads Operations to incorporate the views of Affected Communities, on matters that affect them directly (such as proposed mitigation measures, the sharing of development benefits and opportunities, and implementation issues), into their decision-making process.
+Operation(s) A location or activity that is operated by a HZL Company and its subsidiaries Locations could include exploration activities, mines, smelters, refineries wind farms, offices including corporate head offices and research and development facilities.
 Project Footprint The area that may reasonably be expected to be physically touched by Project activities, across all phases.
 The Project Footprint includes land used on a temporary basis such as construction lay down areas or construction haul roads, as well as disturbed areas in transport corridors, both public and private.
 Receptor A resource or entity that may be subject to either adverse or positive impact arising from the project.
 In the context of this document the receptor may be either environmental or social in nature.
 Residual Impacts The remaining positive and negative impacts on environmental / social receptors following implementation of mitigation / reduction measures.
-Scoping Exercise This is the initial phase of an ESIA and comprises the identification of the key potential significant impacts of the project that will require further investigation and assessment.
+Scoping Exercise This is the initial phase of an ESIA and comprises the identification of the key potential significant impacts of the project that will require furthe investigation and assessment.
 The Scoping Exercise will define and justify what will and will not be covered in the later stages of the ESIA.
-Social Conditions This includes, but is not limited to, community, health, safety and security, human rights, labour and working conditions associated with a proposed project.
-Stakeholder Persons or groups that are directly or indirectly affected by a project as well as those that may have interests in a project and/or the ability to influence its outcome, either positively or negatively.
-This can refer to
+Social Conditions This includes, but is not limited to, community, health, safety and security human rights, labour and working conditions associated with a proposed project.
+Stakeholder Persons or groups that are directly or indirectly affected by a project as we as those that may have interests in a project and/or the ability to influence its outcome, either positively or negatively.
+This can refer to shareholders lenders, employees, communities, industry, governments and international third parties.